-- F. If a drain is to be provided for a relief valve port, there must be an approved air gap separation between the port and the drain line.
-To be approved, the air gap must be at least twice the internal diameter of the discharge line, or two (2) inches minimum. - G. Pit installations shall be approved only as, but not limited to the requirements provided in Section X(C) below.
+F. If a drain is to be provided for a relief valve port, there must be an approved air gap separation between the port and the drain line.
+To be approved, the air gap must be at least twice the internal diameter of the discharge line, or two (2) inches minimum.